Let me share a few things about Donald Trump…

 But he’s hung in and while I predicted early on that he had both the savvy and the agility to become a more ‘serious’ and acceptable candidate to the professional pundit class — it’s still pretty remarkable to watch happen in real time.

 Today, as I sit here watching MSNBC, they keep replaying the clip of him attacking Sanders.
 (That clip is embedded at the bottom of this page.)
 Let’s set aside that Tamron Hall appears outright offended that Trump would dare attack Democrats instead of his GOP opponents.
 And let’s set aside that she and her leftist ilk have spent the last 48 hours praising the Democrat candidates for doing the exact same thing — ultimately praising the ‘civility and focus’ of the Democrat candidates compared to the GOP candidates.
-And she always looks like something smells funny, so let’s set that aside also.
+And whenever she’s talking about Republicans she always looks like something smells funny, so let’s set that aside also.

 Instead, I just have to note that Trump — yet again — manages to deliver in ways that none before him have been able to.